ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_GS2.md

     * Since candidate lr=0.04 no longer exists and lr=0.06 is better than 0.04 according to existing trials, so existing search results indicating lr=0.04 can be replaced by 0.05.
 However, there may not be significant differences.
     * Multiplicative factors {1.5, 2.2, 3.2, 4.6, 6.8} obtained from resolution $10^(1/6)$ may also be used to generates alternative finer searches lr={0.007, 0.01, 0.015, 0.022, 0.032, 0.046}.
 Then, according to pervious search trials, {0.022, 0.032} can be used instead of 0.04 if instability is observed in real test run.

+### Approach for CIFAR fixed E,B (tf cnn)
+* Grid searches of initial learning rate is conducted prior to the learning rate decay.
+* The searches of best initial lr are conducted using the entire original CIFAR10 training set, then train the model over a relatively shorter rounds, say 100-500 rounds, and compare the test acc to determine the best values.
+* Learning rate of SGD, FedSGD, FedAvg are first seachred in {1e-5, ..., 1.0},
+    * For SGD, it was found that best values are around {0.01, 0.1},
+    * Then finer search in {0.01, 0.15, 0.02, 0.03, 0.05, 0.07, 0.1 ,0.15, 0.22} obtained from resolution factors {1, 1.5, 2.2, 3.2, 4.6, 6.8, 10} show that the best initial lr values are likely be within {0.01, 0.015, 0.02, 0.03}

 ### I. Baseline CIFAR10 learning with *torch cnn* and *tf cnn* model
 #### Torch cnn only (27 April 2021)